ModelarData/ModelarDB-RS/docs/user/README.md

 Note that since [Rust](https://www.rust-lang.org/) is a compiled language and a more dynamic ModelarDB configuration might be needed, it is not recommended to use the [Docker](https://docs.docker.com/) environments during active development of ModelarDB.
-They are however ideal to use for experimenting with ModelarDB or when developing software that utilize ModelarDB.
+They are however ideal to use for experimenting with ModelarDB or when developing software that utilizes ModelarDB.
 Downloading [Docker Desktop](https://docs.docker.com/desktop/) is recommended to make maintenance of the created containers easier.

 ### Single edge deployment